 Jack Schafer says the following are ways to signal you’re friendly:

-It lasts a split of a second, and you should do it before meeting someone.
+It lasts a split second, and you should do it before meeting someone.
 Make sure it’s brief though, if it takes longer it’s weird, there’s a reason why it’s called a “flash”.

-And if you are wandering if it’s not too friendly, The Like Switch points out that it’s mostly in business situations that you to appear more powerful and don’t tilt your head.
+And if you are wondering if it’s not too friendly, The Like Switch points out that it’s mostly in business situations that you appear more powerful and don’t tilt your head.
 But when making friends, do tilt your head :).

-Do smile when meeting someone first and learn to recognize and to give a real smile.
+Do smile when meeting someone first and learn to recognize and give a real smile.
 A real smile involves the muscles around the eyes.
-Without muscles around the eyes and without wrinkles it’s probably a fake smile.
+Without muscles around the eyes and without wrinkles, it’s probably a fake smile.

 Introverts are also uncomfortable with rush decisions: they can’t be pressured into buying without making them uncomfortable.

 As a salesman don’t say your product is better: it implies bad judgment from the customer.

 By the same token, don’t build “right or wrong situations”.

 Ask for advice instead and make them feel part of the decision-making process, which will make them feel good.

 So if you found a mistake in your boss’ work don’t go there all happy and giddy thinking you can show how good you are.